klassic/klassic/README.md

 ```

 It means that `add` function accepts any object that has field `x` and field `y`.
-Although it is not subtyping strictly, many situations that need subtypings are
+Although it is not subtyping strictly, many situations that need subtyping are
 covered.

 ### Type Cast

-In some cases, escape hatches from type system is required.
-In such a case,
+In some cases, escape hatches from type system are required.
+In such cases,
 user can insert cast explicitly.

 ```